ErikScow/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+The two major parts of Express are the ability to do routing and the ability to include middleware.

 - [ ] Describe Middleware?

+Middleware is simply code to execute in between receiving a request and firing the corresponding handler.

 - [ ] Describe a Resource?

+A resource is data that we are pulling from a database.

 - [ ] What can the API return to help clients know if a request was successful?

+To let a client know that a request was successful we will send back a res.response(200) usually.

 - [ ] How can we partition our application into sub-applications?

+We can partition our application into sub-applications by using express’s routing feature and importing routes into our main server application as a kind of middleware.

 ## Minimum Viable Product